viam-modules/event-manager/README.md

 "type" is one of sms|email.

 "preset" is a string specifying the name of the preset message to send.

+"to" is a list of phone numbers or email addresses.

 ##### actions